w3tecch/express-typescript-boilerplate/README.md

 - **Fast Database Building** with simple migration from [TypeORM](https://github.com/typeorm/typeorm).
 - **Easy Data Seeding** with our own factories.
 - **GraphQL** provides as a awesome query language for our api [GraphQL](http://graphql.org/).
+- **TypeGraphQL** thanks to [TypeGraphQL](https://19majkel94.github.io/type-graphql/) we have a some cool decorators to simplify the usage of GraphQL.
 - **DataLoaders** helps with performance thanks to caching and batching [DataLoaders](https://github.com/facebook/dataloader).

 ![divider](./w3tec-divider.png)